 Another great web tool is ‘Readability Test Tool‘.
 This tool works very similarly to the Readable tool, as it uses algorithms to determine the readability.
-It is a quick and easy tool, which allows users to test there already published content.
+It is a quick and easy tool, which allows users to test their already published content.
 All you need is a URL.

 It does not highlight your pages like the readable tool does.
 This makes it tough to help improve the readability of your pages and articles, if you don’t know which parts of content that you need to improve.

 It helps with spelling, grammar and sentence structure, which is a great big part of readability.
 Not only does this tool check within documents, it also checks your spelling, grammar and sentence structure online, within emails, social media and web builders.

 So what does this have to do with readability?
 Well, the readability of the content helps out the SEO of the content.
 This tool implements a readability tool alongside some other SEO tools, to help your site/pages rank online.

 The readability check is free with both the free and premium version of the plugin.
 It uses the Flesch score algorithm to determine the readability of the content within your site and pages.
 It also has a highlighter tool like readable, which shows which content could be improved.

-If you use WordPress for your website, we highly recommend the use of Yoast, as it not only helps with your sites readability but also the SEO of your site.
+If you use WordPress for your website, we highly recommend the use of Yoast, as it not only helps with your site’s readability but also the SEO of your site.

 The VERY good news about improving your content readability?
 Since you’re already writing the content, an awareness of readability means you can make improvements as you go along.

+In truth, readability is all about getting into good habits, and understanding what good online content looks like.
 So, there’s no extra work.
 Your readers will appreciate it and the search engines will love you for it.